Publisher: Amulet Books (ABRAMS)

-If you need warnings about potentially triggering or otherwise upsetting content before reading (or choosing whether to read) Otherbound, I’ve listed the ones I can think of below.
-Includes mild spoilers.
+If you need content warnings about potentially triggering or otherwise upsetting elements before reading (or choosing whether to read) Otherbound, I’ve listed the ones I can think of below.

 - a lot of violence and abuse, described in more detail below; there is no sexual abuse or any threats of that nature